Ten FAQs on packaging.

 This depends on your product, how you sell it, and its market positioning.

-If you sell animal feed or cement, for example, then your packaging can be basic - as long as it identifies and secures the product.
-If you sell air freshener, you will want the package to carry a hint of what the product can do for the buyer - and to look good and sell itself from the shelf.
-If, on the other hand, you are selling a premium 'lifestyle' product such as expensive underwear or fragrance, or even luxury chocolates, then the quality of the packaging design becomes vital in conveying a sense of promise to the buyer.
-It is worth remembering that premium products tend to make greater profits, so any investment you make in creating appropriate packaging is probably sound.
+If you sell animal feed or cement, for example, then your packaging can be basic - as long as it identifies the product.
+If you sell supermarket products, you will want the package to look good and sell itself from the shelf.
+If you are selling a premium product such as fragrance or chocolates, then the quality of the packaging design is vital in conveying a promise to the buyer.
+Premium lifestyle products tend to make greater profits, so any investment you make in packaging will pay off.

 3. Can I make minimalist or recyclable packaging into a selling point?

 Without a doubt, yes.
 This could work on at least three levels.
-Firstly, if you want to demonstrate that your product is eco-friendly or 'green'.
+Firstly, if you want to demonstrate that your product is environmentally-friendly.
 Secondly, if you want to convey that your product is plain, simple and honest - without additives and frills.
-Lastly, if you wish to convey a sense of low cost, money-saving produce.
-Be warned though, that each approach would require a completely different emphasis to the design.
+Lastly, if you wish to highlight its value for money.
+However, each approach may require a different emphasis to the design.

 A few companies, such as Body Shop, have managed to do this convincingly.
 But they are the exceptions.
-It is true that there is growing consumer resistance to overpackaging, but most selling environments still call for attractive packs that can act as your 'silent salesman'.
-You may be able to make economy a virtue - but that will depend on your marketing profile and the precise positioning of your product.
+There is consumer resistance to overpackaging, but most selling environments still call for attractive packs.
+You may be able to make economy a virtue - but that will depend on your marketing profile and the positioning of your product.

 4. Sourcing the right packaging is a nightmare.
 Where should I look?

-Start with your nearest general packaging wholesaler (see Yellow Pages or search the internet), who will be able to supply most standard lines in convenient quantities.
+Start with your nearest general packaging wholesaler who will be able to supply most standard lines in convenient quantities.
 For less routine items, try the ads in specialist trade journals like Packaging News.
 Most trade journals carry ads for specialist packaging products that support their industries, so if you are in, say, the food business, try The Grocer.
 Solutions to many kinds of packaging problem can be bought off the shelf at websites such as Allpack.
 For point-of-sale items and display packs, try the Point of Sale Centre.

 5. It's only economical if I order 10,000 cartons at a time.
 What can I do?